songwright/netninja-pwa-tutorial/README.md

 The Net Ninja teaches the basics on Progressive Web Apps.

+This and the following lessons are based on the Net Ninja's Firebase Auth tutorial.

 ## Auth Lesson 15 – Firestore Users Collection

 YouTube link: https://youtu.be/qWy9ylc3f9U